pawelmagnu/ml-lab/lab_03/readme.md

-# lab 3
+# Regression

-Linear and Multinomial Regression, KNN Regression
+Using Linear, Multinomial and KNN Regression on self-generated data with noise